samuel-lucas6/ChaCha20-BLAKE2b/README.md

 ```c#
 byte[] salt = new byte[Constants.SaltLength];
 ```
-2. BLAKE2b-256 is used, with the nonce as the message, the key as the key, the counter as the salt, and ```Constants.EncryptionPersonal``` as the personalisation parameter, to derive the 32 byte encryption key.
+2. BLAKE2b-256 is used to derive a 32 byte encryption key.
+The nonce is used as the message, the key as the key, the counter as the salt, and ```Constants.EncryptionPersonal``` as the personalisation parameter.
 ```c#
 byte[] encryptionKey = GenericHash.HashSaltPersonal(nonce, inputKeyingMaterial, salt, Constants.EncryptionPersonal, Constants.EncryptionKeyLength);
 ```